guillaume-bailly/DropletEvaporationSimulation/README.md

 ## Features

 - **D² Law Model** and **Infinite Liquid Conductivity Model** simulations
-- Plots for droplet diameter, temperature, and axial velocity
+- Plots for droplet diameter, temperature, axial velocity and position
 - Adjustable parameters and configurations for droplet properties and environmental conditions

 ## Installation